vtex-apps/release-notes/docs/css-selectors-deprecation.md

 ## What you need to do

-Regardless of whether your app is published or not, **it's essential to review every CSS customization for store elements** to ensure that CSS Selectors are replaced by the new CSS Handles.
+Regardless of whether your app is published or not, **it's essential to review every CSS customization for store elements** to ensure that all deprecated selectors are replaced by CSS Handles.

 For more on this topic, access our recipe [Using CSS Handles for store customization](https://vtex.io/docs/recipes/layout/using-css-handles-for-store-customization)